oNevion/AutoCharts/docs/README.md

 ![alt](/img/autocharts2.gif)

-?> **Tip |** As of v2.2.0, you may skip the above step as AutoCharts will automatically sync with Dropbox when you press the "Proccess Updates" button
+?> **Tip |** As of v2.2.0, you may skip the above step as AutoCharts will automatically sync with Dropbox when you press the "Process Updates" button

 * Lastly, to update a fund, just select it and click "Process Updates"